The Best Bitcoin and Cryptocurrency Exchange Guide

 5. KYC

-Exchanges today have a Know-Your-Customer process, also known as KYC, that you’ll have to go through before buying any coin on the exchange.
+Many exchanges today have a Know-Your-Customer process, also known as KYC, that you’ll have to go through before buying any coin on the exchange.

 This is not something personal and will probably be required by most legit exchanges.
 In fact, I’d be suspicious if an exchange didn’t request this information.
-If you’re keen about maintaining your privacy, you can read our guide about how to buy Bitcoin anonymously.
+If you’re keen on maintaining your privacy, you can read our guide about how to buy Bitcoin anonymously.

 6. Conclusion

 You now know the most important aspects to look for when choosing your crypto exchange.
 In the end, the main thing that matters is that the company (or seller) is reliable and that you’re happy with the price you’re paying.
-Sometimes it’s worth it to spend a bit more money in order to finish the process hassle-free.
+Sometimes, it’s worth it to spend a bit more money in order to finish the process hassle-free.